What Low-Pitch Roof Products Are Available?

-Of course, the minimum pitch will depend on each type of roof tile - its design and materials.
-So we’ve provided an overview of the low pitch roofing products that we offer:
+Of course, the minimum pitch will depend on each type of roof tile - specifically on its design and materials.
+So we’ve provided an overview of the low-pitch roofing products that we offer:

 - Down to 22.5° pitch (smooth), with a headlap of 75mm

 - Down to 17.5° pitch (smooth), with a headlap of 100mm

 - Wessex - down to 15° pitch